-Members of the public are able to observe Council meetings, generally held every 4th Tuesday of the month at the Council Chambers, 2 Conder Street, Burwood.
-An option to observe the meeting online is also provided.
-The Agenda for each meeting is published on Council's website 3 business days prior to the meeting.
+Members of the public are welcome to observe Council meetings.
+These are normally held every 4th Tuesday of the month at the Council premises at 2 Conder Street in Burwood from February to December each year.
+An option to observe these meetings online is also available.
+The business paper for each meeting is published on Council's website at least 3 business days prior to the meeting.